 The most memorable architectural influences found in the Town of East Gwillimbury and traditional rural Ontario are Georgian and Ontario Country Traditional.
-Buildings are not limited to only these two influences, as other architectural styles such as Transitional Architecture will be considered on their design merit in terms of their compatibility with others.
+Buildings are not limited to only these two influences, as other architectural styles will be considered on their design merit in terms of their compatibility with others.
 House designs are not expected to duplicate the level of detailing of these particular architectural styles; they should however capture the essence of these styles, incorporate distinctive architectural elements, typical massing or building shape, and proportions and place emphasis on the entry area.
+These elements shall be reflected especially in buildings at prominent locations including lots along primary streets leading to the Local Centre and lots facing the Local Centre.